-Earlier, you should have created the admin Tails USB along with a persistence volume for it.
-Now, we are going to add a couple more features to the admin Tails USB to facilitate SecureDrop’s setup.
+Earlier, you should have created the Admin Workstation Tails USB along with a persistence volume for it.
+Now, we are going to add a couple more features to the Admin Workstation to facilitate SecureDrop’s setup.

-If you have not switched to and booted the admin Tails USB on your regular workstation, do so now.
+If you have not switched to and booted the Admin Workstation Tails USB on your regular workstation, do so now.

 Start Tails with Persistence Enabled¶

-After you boot the admin Tails USB on your normal workstation, you should see a Welcome to Tails screen with Encrypted Persistent Storage.
+After you boot the Admin Workstation Tails USB on your normal workstation, you should see a Welcome to Tails screen with Encrypted Persistent Storage.
 Enter your password and click Unlock.
 Do NOT click Start Tails yet.
 Under Additional Settings click the plus sign.